|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 |Location:||Edge Hill University|

-This Masters by Research provides you with the opportunity to develop the knowledge and research skills that are essential foundations for further research and an academic career.
-The programme adopts an interdisciplinary approach, teaching both practical and theoretical aspects of research.
-The focus is on acquiring the knowledge and skills to design, conduct, evaluate and disseminate your own individual research project.
-You will also acquire a range of transferable skills that are highly sought after by employers, including the capacity for critical thought, project management, time management, presentation skills, and the ability to disseminate original research.
+The Masters by Research provides you with the opportunity to develop the knowledge and research skills that are essential foundations for further research and an academic career, while also being advantageous in relation to a range of other career pathways.
+Covering both practical and theoretical aspects, the focus is on acquiring the knowledge and skills to design, conduct, evaluate and disseminate your own research.
+You will also acquire a range of skills that are highly sought after by employers, including the advanced ability for critical thought.

-The programme has been designed to suit candidates from a range of backgrounds and disciplines.
-It is particularly suitable if you are aspiring to work in a research-based career, focus on a single topic of interest, or gain ideal preparation for undertaking a PhD.
+The Masters by Research has been designed to suit candidates from a range of backgrounds and disciplines.
+It is particularly suitable if you aspire to a research-based career or as preparation for undertaking a PhD.

 What will I study?

-- You will also be required to attend at least six further methodological training sessions relevant to science, social science, and arts and humanities.
+You will also be required to select six further sessions from a range of options focusing on methodological considerations in the sciences, social sciences, and arts and humanities.

 How will I study?

-Research degrees are centred on independent study, allowing you a great deal of control over the pace and direction of your individual research project, with the expert guidance and support of your supervisor(s).
+Research degrees are focused on independent study, allowing you a great deal of control over the pace and direction of your individual research project, with the expert guidance and support of your supervisor(s).

 How will I be assessed?

-The first element of the MRes will be assessed through the production of a research proposal, a project management plan and a skills development portfolio.
+The first element of the MRes (research project registration) will be assessed through the production of a research proposal, a project management plan and a skills development portfolio.
+This will take place after approximately three months if you are studying full-time or six months part-time.

-The final assessment of your individual research project will be through a dissertation, or appropriate alternative, as well as a viva voce examination.
+The final assessment of your individual research project will be through a dissertation as well as a viva voce examination.

 Who will be teaching me?

-Being a research degree, you will not be taught but your research project will be supervised by a team comprising experts from across the university who have international research profiles in their discipline.
+Being a research degree, you will not be taught through lectures, as the various training sessions are discussion based, however your research project will be supported by supervisors within the university who have international research profiles in their discipline.

 The completion of your individual research project will be supported by regular supervision meetings with an expert in your chosen field of study.